 Option 1: Draw a polygon boundary

-- Navigate to the SURVEY tab and ensure the Terrain layer is toggled on
+- Navigate to the Survey tab

-- Click the Cleanup icon (brush button)
+- Click the Cleanup icon (brush icon)

 - Define your boundary: